 I am an individual and family therapist with 19 years of experience in this field and 13 years as a therapist.
 I have experience in many areas of mental health and family and social issues including, but not limited to: generalized anxiety disorder, depression, bipolar disorder, ADHD, Oppositional Defiance Disorder, PTSD, parenting problems, domestic violence, sexual assault, and trauma.
 I have some experience working with gender dysphoria.
 I have worked in the areas of domestic violence, sexual assault, at risk youth (alternative education and a residential program), therapy for child protective services cases, community mental health, state prison, private practice, and teaching (online and in person).
 I am working towards specializing in trauma.
 I have learned three different types of trauma therapies this past year (Brainspotting, CPT, and Accelerated Response Therapy) and am working on getting certified in all three.
 Each of these therapies has it's place in an individual's abiity to overcome trauma.
 However, I deal with more than just trauma and I have more tools (i.e., CBT, motivational interviewing, reality therapy, family systems therapy, and DBT - to name a few).
 My therapy style is warm, respectful and interactive.
 I believe therapy is individualized (every person is different with different needs) and the therapy styles.
 Hope, empowerment, a good relationship and education are things I feel are integral to a successful therapeutic experience.
 If you want to be heard, learn, and work towards bettering yourself, I am here to support and assist you in this endeavor.
 I look forward to meeting you.

-I am licensed in Alabama with 10 years of professional work experience.
-I have experience in helping clients with stress and anxiety, motivation, self esteem, and confidence, career difficulties, & coping with life changes.
+I am licensed in Alabama with 4 years of professional work experience.
+I have experience in helping clients with stress and anxiety, relationship issues, & motivation, self esteem, and confidence.
+I also have experience working with coping with life changes.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

-How to find a therapist in Parrish
+How to find a licensed therapist serving clients in Parrish, Alabama

 Finding the best therapist close by in Parrish can feel challenging, but know that once you narrow your search for a counselor serving your area.
 You can get connected with a clinician in your city that is accepting new clients and fits your goals.
-Whether you're struggling with depression, anxiety, marriage, family issues, or other emotional challenges, feel proud that you have begun your search to find the mental health care services with therapists in Parrish that work best for you in order to begin your personal journey towards emotional healing.
+Whether you're struggling with depression, anxiety, marriage, family issues, or other emotional challenges, feel proud that you have begun your search to find the mental health care services with therapists that work best for you in order to begin your personal journey towards emotional healing.

-Understanding the type of therapy you'd like to search for is crucial before finding a psychologist.
+Understanding the type of therapy you'd like to search for is crucial before finding a therapist or psychologist.
 Perhaps you're interested in narrowing your search for a psychotherapist that can offer psychodynamic, cognitive-behavioral (CBT), talk therapy, provide group therapy, marriage and family therapy for individuals or couples, or couples therapy.
 Each type of support of this kind with BetterHelp therapists can offer various benefits and address or treat different disorders.
 If you're still unsure, feel free to contact the provider via email to find out which methods they practice.

 It is also important to understand that mental health professionals in the United States are accredited to provide care, helping individuals and couples, with a variety of licenses for therapists.
 These include licensed marriage and family therapist (LMFT), licensed clinical social worker (LCSW), and clinician or doctor of psychology (PsyD).
 Regardless of their licensure, they are trained able to treat individuals and couples, and sometimes children, in any type of therapy in the Parrish region and in the state of Alabama.
 Find a therapist under any of these distinctions and know that the sessions they offer can provide a safe place to heal.